Showing posts with label Android. Show all posts

 Google has made it simple to switch the location of the address bar:

-Method 1: Long Press Option.
+Method 1: Long-Press Option.

 1. Open your Google Chrome app on your Android phone.